rickhenderson/data-science/04_Exploratory_Data_Analysis/Plotting.md

 # Plotting
 There are 3 different plotting systems in R:
 * The Base system
-  * Uses an artists blank pallete with the `plot` function and builds up from there.
+  * Uses an artist's blank pallete with the `plot` function and builds up from there.
   * Uses `text, lines, points`, and `axis` as annotation functions.
   * Generate, then Annotate.
 * Lattice